Send Money to Colombia. Cheap And Fast Ways To Transfer Money abroad

 While traditional banks can be a familiar way to send money to Colombia, they’re seldom the fastest.
 Specialist services often use their own payment networks to make it faster to move money around the world.
 While banks may take 3 – 5 business days to get your money where it needs to be, choosing a specialist to send money to Colombia could mean your payment arrives instantly, or at least within 24 hours.

-Based on our comparison the fastest way to send money to Colombia would be with Wise, arriving in only 0-2 Days.
+Based on our comparison the fastest way to send money to Colombia would be with Remitly, arriving in only 0-2 Days.

 What is the best rated provider to transfer money to Colombia?